 - categorisation of feed additives

 - labelling and packaging of feed additives

-- provisions relating to an EU register of additives
+- provisions relating to a register of additives

 You must not make pet food using: